Contents

 Running modes:

-xtract_blueprint is capable of GPU acceleration ('-gpu' flag) and detects $SGE_ROOT to work with fsl_sub.
+xtract_blueprint is capable of GPU acceleration ('-gpu' flag) and works with fsl_sub to submit jobs in parallel.
 If using the CPU version, expect tractography to take many hours - you can speed this up by using a lower resolution seed and/or target.

 Tractography details and options: